sclorg/ruby-ex/README.md

-Ruby Sample App on OpenShift (Rubex)
+Ruby Sample App on OpenShift (rubex)
 ====================================

 This is a basic ruby application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.